Abdumalik007/Kafka-Event-driven-architecture/README.md

 ### 1)Stock service
 ### 1)Email service

-## When Order service pulish events to kafka broker, then Stock service and Email service will consume this event.
+## When Order service publish event to kafka broker, then Stock service and Email service will consume this event.
+And regarding to the situatiuon, we can save this event into database.